Travelling to Denmark? How to get access to the internet

 More information for tourists

 If you are going to Denmark, you might want to take a look at Visit Denmarks homepage(available in several languages).
-Visit Denmark is the official Danish tourist organization, and you’ll find lot’s of info.
+Visit Denmark is the official Danish tourist organization, and you’ll find a lot of useful information.

 Price comparison of Danish ISPs